pluralsight/guides/faq.md

 * Top 10 tips when programming with X
 * X vs Y [where Y is a competing technology, or is no technology]

-or any other ideas you might have, please reach out to Prateek (prateek-gupta@pluralsight.com)! :)
+...or any other ideas you might have.
+Please reach out to Prateek (prateek-gupta@pluralsight.com)! :)

 ### How long should tutorials be?

-Tutorials/articles ideally ranging from 1500-3000 words, including <code-blocks>.
-We're trying to create are definitive tutorials on technical subjects.
-Longform articles are a great fit for this.
+Tutorials/articles ideally range from 1500-3000 words, including `code blocks`, to be a 'definitive tutorial' on a technical subject.

 ### Can you help me edit/revise the article?
 Yes!
 That's why we've built the editing tools on this site.
 It's easy to share a link to your article on social media and crowdsource expert-level editors for your topics.
 You'll be able to see suggestions from the community and accept the changes you want.
 Our editors can help improve it too.